Scythian invasion of Media: The Scythians’ arrival

-When Cyaxares was informed of the invasion, he quickly sent his army to engage in battle with the Scythians, the Medes expected that if they lose the battle, they could still prepare strong defences around their major cities and resist the Scythians there.
-Both armies were well prepared and full of energy, although Cyaxares's army was surely more experienced and organized.
+"When Cyaxares was informed of the invasion, he quickly sent his army to engage the Scythians.
+The Medes expected that if they lost the battle, they could still fortify their major cities and resist the invaders.
+Both armies were well-prepared, though Cyaxares’s forces were more organized and experienced."

-The Scythian king Madyes was victorious in the battle, managing to force Cyaxares to make terms with the enemy, accepting Scythian suzerainty and paying tribute to them annually.
-He managed to keep his royal title and administration over Medes.
+The Scythian king Madyes was victorious in the engagement, forcing Cyaxares to accept Scythian suzerainty and pay tribute annually.
+Cyaxares retained his royal title and administration over Media.